bobbymannino/comp2001-report/report.md

 Appropriate approaches used to meet requirements for a secure, private application.
 Data items designed in a way that enforces integrity, privacy and security.

+Legal, Social, Ethical and Professional (LSEP).
+Discuss LSEP, including how you addressed issues around information privacy, integrity, security and preserving the data in how you designed the micro-service.
+You may need to refer to the earlier section of design to provide clear communication of your activities.

 ### Implementation

 Implementation discussed at appropriate level in report.